 - Mix to an “icing” like consistency.

 If sticky, add flour.
 Add food coloring for different effects.

 Here’s an example of how to make a waterfall with only some wood, paint, flour, water, hot glue, and some twigs from the yard:

 You can you purchase some foam board?
 It’s white and has paper on both sides with foam in the middle.
 You can make a base out of it that makes it more sturdy.

 See Example, click here!

 Don’t stop there…

-Or, glue some elbow macaroni on the roof, paint it red for a similar effect.
-Find some sand, dirt, small stones, and twigs to create realistic trees right in your own yard.
+- Or, glue some elbow macaroni on the roof, paint it red for a similar effect.
+Find some sand, dirt, small stones, and twigs to create realistic trees right from your own yard.
 Remember to keep them small so the scale looks correct.

 Let your imagination and creativity take over!